Daniel-Cole-UK/wikipedia-viewer/readme.txt

 Free Code Camp Front End Development Projects - Build a Wikipedia Viewer

-Task: Create a webpage which can allows the user to search for and view Wikiepdia articles.
+Task: Create a web page which allows the user to search for and view Wikipedia articles.

 User Stories: